heimirfreyr/CRGSE/README.md

    *Feel free to join in!*

 Over a thousand pages here on GitHub are just waiting to be transcribed.
-This is but a fraction of the whole amount of Icelandic student assignments (1847-1909) preserved at the National Archives of Iceland, contained in no less than 123 boxes.
+This is but a fraction of the whole amount of Icelandic student assignments (1847-1909) preserved at the National Archives of Iceland, contained in no less than 123 large boxes.
 (Approx. 1 box per year until around 1880, later at least 2 and more often 3-4 boxes per year.)

 ![Proof of concept](https://uni.hi.is/hfv3/files/2018/07/transcription.png)